Orbital magnetic octupole in crystalline solids and characterization of orbital altermagnetism: Results and Discussion

 where we used the following abbreviations: $\ket{n}=\ket{u_{n\bm{k}}}$, $\partial_a=\partial_{k_a}$, $\hat{v}_a = \hat{v}_a(\bm{k})$, $\hat{v}_{ab} = \partial_b \hat{v}_a$, $\hat{v}_{abc} = \partial_c \hat{v}_{ab}$, $v^{a\cdots}_{nm}=\Braket{n|\hat{v}_{a\cdots}|m}$, $v^{a\cdots}_{n}=v^{a\cdots}_{nn}$, $\epsilon_n = \epsilon_{n\bm{k}}$, $\epsilon_{nm} = \epsilon_n - \epsilon_m$, $\mathcal{G}_n = -T\log (1+e^{-(\epsilon_n-\mu)/T})$, $f_n = f(\epsilon_n-\mu)$, $f'_n = \partial f(z) / \partial z|_{z=\epsilon_n-\mu}$.
 Here, the symbol $(b \leftrightarrow j \leftrightarrow k)$ denotes taking the sum over all expressions generated by permutations of the indices: $F^{abjk} + (b \leftrightarrow j \leftrightarrow k) = F^{abjk} + F^{akbj} + F^{ajkb} + F^{abkj} + F^{akjb} + F^{ajbk}$. $D_a$ is the covariant derivative acting to the Bloch state, defined as $\ket{D_a n} = \hat{Q}_n \ket{\partial_a n}$ with $\hat{Q}_n=1-\ket{n}\bra{n}$.
 Under the gauge transformation $\ket{n} \rightarrow e^{i\eta_n} \ket{n}$, $\ket{D_a n}$ transforms as $\ket{D_a n} \rightarrow e^{i\eta_n} \ket{D_a n}$ ($\eta_n=\eta_n(\bm{k})\in \mathbb{R}$), which guarantees the gauge invariance of Eq.~\eqref{eq:Mijk}.
 In Eqs.~\eqref{eq:Aijk}-\eqref{eq:Cijk}, we also defined the following gauge invariant quantities:

 $\Omega_{nm}^{ab}$ in Eqs.~\eqref{eq:Bijk} and \eqref{eq:Cijk} denotes the band-resolved contribution, with $\Omega_n^{ab}=\sum_{m}^{\neq n}\Omega_{nm}^{ab}$.
 These quantities characterize the geometry of the eigenstate space of the Bloch Hamiltonian ~\cite{provost:cmp1980,berry:book1989,resta:epjb2011,resta:arxiv2017DWOAM,resta:jpcm2018DWSCW,hetenyi:pra2023,kang:natphys2024}. $m_n^{ab}$ is related to the orbital magnetic moment of the wave packet in the semiclassical dynamics $m_n^i$: $m_n^i=e\epsilon_{iab}\, m_n^{ab}/2$, which describes the self-rotation of the semiclassical wave packet of Bloch electrons around its center ~\cite{chang:prb1996, sundaram:prb1999, xiao:prl2005, xiao:prl2006thermoele, shi:prl2007, xiao:rmp2010}. $\Omega_n^{ab}$ and $g_n^{ab}$ are the Berry curvature and the quantum metric, respectively.
 As in the expression for the orbital MD ~\cite{xiao:prl2005, xiao:prl2006thermoele, shi:prl2007, xiao:rmp2010, thonhauser:ijmpb2011, vanderbilt:book}, the orbital magnetic moment of the wave packet and the Berry curvature appear explicitly in the formula because the MO has the same spacetime symmetry as the MD.
 Since the rank of the MO is larger than that of the MD by two, quantities with rank two and even parity under spacetime inversion, such as the quantum metric and the second momentum derivative, appear in the expression to compensate for this difference.
-Similar structures also appear in the spin MO, where geometric quantities such as the orbital magnetic moment and the Berry curvature are replaced by the band-diagonal elements of the spin operator~\cite{oike:prb2025spinMO,TS:arxiv2025spinMO}.
+The Berry curvature quadrupole $\partial_j \partial_k \Omega_n^{ab}$ and the related quantity $\partial_j \partial_k m_n^{ab}$ appear for the same reason.
+Similar structures also appear in the spin MO, where geometric quantities such as the orbital magnetic moment and the Berry curvature are replaced by the band-diagonal elements of the spin operator~\cite{oike:prb2025spinMO,TS:npjqmat2026}.
 The remaining terms are structurally complicated, however, these are transformed as time-reversal-odd rank-3 axial tensors, which correspond to the symmetry of the MO.